-The government has shown its seriousness about minimising fraud with the launch of GST e-invoicing for businesses and this new rule about accounting software having an audit trail.
+The government has shown its seriousness about minimizing fraud with the launch of GST e-invoicing for businesses and this new rule about accounting software having an audit trail.
 It is advisable to have accounting software with an audit trail feature.

 ProfitBooks maintains a log of every change that is made in an application along with the timestamp and details of the user.
 It makes it easy to plan, capture, manage, and report on work from anywhere, helping your team be more effective and get more done.

-Profitbooks believes in transparent business and already has the audit trail feature.
+Profitbooks believes in transparent business and already has the audit logging feature.
 It will make your task easier and save time.